sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <img src="assets/pua3.png" width="600"/>

 <aside class="negative">
-<strong>NOTE:</strong><br> When generating a secret using the Administration interface, a client_id is also generated.
-Using the embed_secret generated from this interface will require you to also use the client_id in the API.
+<strong>NOTE:</strong><br> When you generate a secret through the Administration interface, a client_id is also produced.
+If you use the embed_secret from this interface, you must also include the client_id in the API.
 </aside>

 Sample Code: